13f3tch/tModLoaderCracker/README.md

 If you want you can verify the dlls:

 ```
-cd tModLoaderPatcher
+cd tModLoaderCracker
 du tModLoader.dll
 du tModLoader_patched.dll
 avaloniailspy
 ```

-Then in ilspy search for checkGoG method and you'll notice the patcher cut out the hash checker function that was crashing the game if the hash wasn't from steam or gog:
+Then in ilspy search for checkGoG method and you'll notice the cracker cut out the hash checker function that was crashing the game if the hash wasn't from steam or gog:
 ```
 private static void CheckGoG()
 	{